sirisacademic/development-guide/_pages/index.md

 ---
-title: SIRIS Engineering Practices Guide
+title: SIRIS R+D Practices Guide
 permalink: /
 ---
-A set of guidelines and best practices for an awesome engineering team
+A set of guidelines and best practices for an awesome research+engineering team

 ## How we classify best practices